 So, too, with Rios-Pineda.
 The Attorney General's decision not to suspend deportation was expressly premised on the statutory discretion afforded to the Attorney General, which could be exercised without "consider[ing] whether the threshold statute eligibility requirements [such as close familiar relationship to a citizen] are met."
 Id. at 449 (citing INS v.
 Bagamasbad, 429 U.S. 24 (1976)).
 The citizenship status of the child-a statutory prerequisite-was therefore not at issue in the case, and the Court's statement about the child's citizenship is therefore the purest form of dicta.
-See Cohens v.
-Virginia, 19 U.S. (6 Wheat.)
-264, 399 (1821) ("general expressions, in every opinion, are to be taken in connection with the case in which those expressions are used").
+See Cohens, 19 U.S. (6 Wheat.) at 399.